 Venous Thromboembolism: Patients receiving POMALYST have developed venous thromboembolic events reported as serious adverse reactions.
 In the trial, all patients were required to receive prophylaxis or antithrombotic treatment.
 The rate of DVT or PE was 3%.
 Consider anticoagulation prophylaxis after an assessment of each patient’s underlying risk factors.

-Hematologic Toxicity: Neutropenia of any grade was reported in 50% of patients and was the most frequently reported Grade 3/4 adverse event, followed by anemia and thrombocytopenia.
+Hematologic Toxicity: Neutropenia of any grade was reported in 50% of patients and was the most frequently reported Grade 3/4 adverse reaction, followed by anemia and thrombocytopenia.
 Monitor patients for hematologic toxicities, especially neutropenia, with complete blood counts weekly for the first 8 weeks and monthly thereafter.
 Treatment is continued or modified for Grade 3 or 4 hematologic toxicities based upon clinical and laboratory findings.
 Dosing interruptions and/or modifications are recommended to manage neutropenia and thrombocytopenia.

 Hypersensitivity Reactions: Patients with a prior history of serious hypersensitivity associated with thalidomide or lenalidomide were excluded from studies and may be at higher risk of hypersensitivity.

 Neuropathy: 18% of patients experienced neuropathy (approximately 9% peripheral neuropathy).
-There were no cases of grade 3 or higher neuropathy adverse reactions reported.
+There were no cases of Grade 3 or higher neuropathy adverse reactions reported.

 Risk of Second Primary Malignancies: Cases of acute myelogenous leukemia have been reported in patients receiving POMALYST as an investigational therapy outside of multiple myeloma.